 What is the Mediterranean diet?

-- Eating is focused primarily on plant-based foods (think veggies, fruit, legumes, whole grains, nuts and seeds).
+- Eating is focused primarily on plant-based foods including vegetables, fruit, legumes, whole grains, nuts and seeds.

 - Butter is replaced with olive oil.